 It might not be able to turn a profit in Paris, but Starbucks coffee has a sizeable presence in the Middle East, operating in nine countries, employing thousands and serving up coffee and treats since 1999.
-Coffee drinkers take note: those frothy beverages (aka strawberry creme frappacino) that glow a pretty shade of pink now get their delicious hue from a crushed cochineal beetles instead of coal tar.
+Coffee drinkers take note: those frothy beverages (aka strawberry creme frappuccino) that glow a pretty shade of pink now get their delicious hue from a crushed cochineal beetles instead of coal tar.
 Technically – if you don’t keep kosher, that is — it’s a real food, as Jess Zimmerman from Grist reminds us.

 “Lots of folks eat bugs — people in most developing countries…But almost nobody thinks coal tar or petroleum are foods, and it turns out that’s the other available option,” he writes.

-What’s more, given the choice of a fru-fru beverage that is eons away from natural roasted beans, we can thank the coffee giant for chosing the natural colorant, providing a source of income for those who crush te critters and extract their bright bug juice, and making us want to gag at the thought of ingesting a petrol by-product.
+What’s more, given the choice of a fru-fru beverage that is eons away from natural roasted beans, we can thank the coffee giant for choosing the natural colorant, providing a source of income for those who crush te critters and extract their bright bug juice, and making us want to gag at the thought of ingesting a petrol by-product.

 If this makes you want to consider swearing off coffee and you’re not sure, remember the mind-blowing effects of coffee and sex.